 In order to offer its clients best-of-breed technologies and above state-of-the-art protections, Secure-IC, The Security Science Company, is highly committed in its research community to analyze upcoming threats, explore innovative solutions, and support the work of standardization bodies.
 Our research activities benefit our partners through trainings or closer collaborations on specific topics.

-There are four regular sessions per year The four three scheduled sessions are: 27th to 29th June 2018 5th to 7th September 2018 21st to 23rd November 2018 Some custom sessions can be created from Secure-IC off-the-sheld courses or to explain a breakthrough topic; please inquire at email@example.com.
+There are four regular sessions per year The next scheduled session is: 4th to 6th February, 2019 Some custom sessions can be created from Secure-IC off-the-sheld courses or to explain a breakthrough topic; please inquire at email@example.com.
 For whom: designer of ASIC and FPGA solutions aiming at understanding security issues…

 Settling a framework for security evaluation requires preparation.
 A starting point is to establish a road map for a rise in competences and equipments.
 Thanks to our trainings and our experts’ advice, you will be guided during this process so as to rationalize your choices and optimize costs and time…